prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

     endpointTemplate template.Template
   }

-  func Builder(bidderName openrtb_ext.BidderName, config config.Adapter) (adapters.Bidder, error) {
+  // Builder builds a new instance of the Foo adapter for the given bidder with the given config. func Builder(bidderName openrtb_ext.BidderName, config config.Adapter) (adapters.Bidder, error) {
     template, err := template.New("endpointTemplate").Parse(config.Endpoint)
     if err != nil {